Eng0AI/denuvo-slides-template/slides.md

 **How to patch?**

 - Denuvo has mini integrity checks on instructions
-- instruction bytes are read and computed into other calculations
-- bytes need to stay intact → unable to hook
+- Bytes need to stay intact → unable to hook
 - Hypervisor can perform stealth hooking (EPT hooking)
 - Integrity check can not see the hook